spacetx/slicedimage/README.rst

                                 provided, it defaults to `default_tile_format`
                                 in the TOC_).
-If neither is provided, the tile format is inferred from actual file. extras        dict    No        Additional application-specific payload.
+If neither is provided, the tile format is inferred from actual file. sha256        string  No        SHA256 checksum of the tile data. extras        dict    No        Additional application-specific payload.
 The vocabulary and the schema are uncontrolled.
 ============  ======  ========  ================================================